romene/Naturaily-netlify/_posts/2016-09-09-what-a-non-technical-person-needs-to-know-when-working-with-a-development-team.md

 title: What a non-technical person needs to know when working with a development team
 description: >-
   Are you working with a development team for the first time?
 Dive in and read the 7 precious tips from Master Yoda himself!
 slug: working-with-development-team
 date: '2016-09-09 10:38:01 +0000'
-category: Remote development
+category: Sebastian Kubiak
 author: Sebastian Kubiak
 avatar: /assets/images/seba.jpg
 image: /assets/images/mister-yoda.jpg